avbelyaev/K8S-RBAC-experiments/kube/config/rbac/README.md

 # =============================
 # >>> BIND ALICE WITH CLUSTER AND NAMESPACE
 # context = (user,cluster,namespace)
+# default namespace is set as stage, but since alice's token allows us to access test ns, we can
 kubectl config set-context stage-ctx --user=alice --cluster=mini-cluster --namespace=stage

 # make sure everything has been created